Pub of the Year competition 2016

 Southern Hampshire CAMRA runs the annual Pub of the Year competition in order to recognise the pub which our members believe to be the best real ale pub in the area.
 This is also the first stage in a series of competitions which help decide the CAMRA national Pub of the Year.

-Voting has now closed.
-The four judges will all be visiting the four short-listed pubs and the winning pub will be announced here on 9th March 2016 at 12:00 and will go forward to the Wessex Regional Pub of the Year competition - the next stage in CAMRA's annual national pub of the year competition.
+The Royal Oak will go forward to the Wessex Regional Pub of the Year competition - the next stage in CAMRA's annual national pub of the year competition.

 How we select our Pub of the Year